 Since alcohol dependency and addiction can be deadly when left untreated it is important to know the signs and symptoms of alcohol addiction so you or a loved one can get the treatment you need right away at an alcohol rehab in Washington State.

-- Slow heart rate
+- Increased heart rate

 - Irregular heartbeat